ProvableHQ/welcome/documentation/leo/05_commands.md

 Checking latest released version... v1.8.3

-  Updating Leo is already on the latest version 1.9.0
+  Updating Leo is on the latest version 1.9.0

 ```